Law enforcement in Spain: 20th century

 In time of war or emergency, it would revert to the authority of the minister of defence.
 In 1986 a new post of secretary of state for security was created in the Ministry of Interior to coordinate the activities of the National Police Corps and the Civil Guard.
 The National Police Corps functioned under the directives of the director-general of the National Police Corps, but local supervision was exercised by civil governors of the provinces where police forces served.

 Although their powers were, in most cases, quite limited, the local police services of individual towns and cities complemented the work of the National Police Corps, dealing with such matters as traffic, parking, monitoring public demonstrations, guarding municipal buildings, and enforcing local ordinances.
 They also collaborated with the National Police Corps by providing personnel to assist in crowd control.
 Numbering about 37,000 individuals in 1986, the local police were generally armed only with pistols, although many smaller local police forces, particularly in Guipúzcoa, have continued to maintain an unarmed policing tradition, although this has met legal challenges recently and Eibar is set to have a fully armed local police force in 2020, with the 40 remaining unarmed police forces in the province likely to follow.

-Under the Statutes of Autonomy of 1979, the Basque Country and Catalonia were granted authority to form their own regional police forces.
+Under the Statutes of Autonomy of 1979, the Basque Country and Catalonia were granted authority to form or restitute their own regional police forces (Ertzaintza and Mossos d'Esquadra, respectively).
 Subsequently, ten of the seventeen autonomous regions were extended the right to create their own forces, but, as of 1988, only three areas—the Basque Country, Catalonia, and Navarre—had developed regional police units.
-The 1986 organic law defined the limits of competence for regional police forces, although the restrictions imposed did not apply to the existing forces in the Basque Country and Navarre and applied only in part to those in Catalonia.
+The 1986 organic law defined limits of competence for regional police forces, although the restrictions imposed did not apply to the existing forces in Navarre and the Basque Country (who had already replaced duties from the Civil Guard, such as intercity traffic enforcement) and applied only in part to those in Catalonia.

 Under the law, regional police could enforce regional legislation, protect regional offices, and, in cooperation with national forces, could police public places, control demonstrations and crowds, and perform duties in support of the judiciary.
 A Security Policy Council was established at the national level to ensure proper coordination with the new regional forces, which, as of 1986, numbered about 4,500 officers.